 Players of the series have also noticed the major flaw in a Scare Chord.
 In the first (and scariest) game, the chord was a subtle, creepy little ringing sound.
 Later games had much sharper, louder scare chords... which often did more to ruin the suspenseful atmosphere than make anything scary.

-How can you mention Zelda without mentioning the ReDead?
+The ReDead are also infamous for this.
 You're wandering around in a dark temple, or below a scary well or tomb, minding your own innocent business...then suddenly, a terrifying mutilated scream sounds and before you can even spin around to see the source, BOOM, you're frozen in the paralyzing fear as the ReDead shambles toward you...

 In Resident Evil 4, in the kitchen section of the last chapter, the music is silent for several seconds before a disquieting piano chord.